brandonCS06/IDS-simulator/README.md

 The script prints the HTML report path when it finishes.
 Open `demo-output/report.html` in a browser to review the alert dashboard.
+Existing demo artifacts are replaced on each run, and the default event generation uses fresh randomness/current time so the report changes between runs.

 You can run a specific scenario: